thermalogic/RustSEUIF97/docs/RUST_VS_C_COMPARISON.md

 The C version only supports universal functions.
 The Rust version's direct property functions provide a more convenient way to calculate commonly used properties.

-### 5. Thermodynamic Process Calculation

-The C version supports thermodynamic process calculations (e.g., isentropic expansion, polytropic processes).
-This feature is not yet implemented in the Rust version but is planned for future releases.